Critical-Social-Epi/GSS_class_working_conditions/analysis_5_3_21_MICE.md

 ## Class, race, and gender differences in QWL

-Prevalence of bad category of each binary QWL variable among each class relative to the prevalence among workers adjusted for age and year with restricted cubic splines.
+Prevalence of adverse category of each binary QWL variable among each class relative to the prevalence among workers adjusted for age and year with restricted cubic splines.
 Class*race estimates exclude "NH other" group from sample because they're so heterogeneous.

 ### Compensation and safety